InQuest/ThreatIngestor/docs/plugins/source.rst

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-The following examples all assume AWS credentials have already been
+The following example assumes AWS credentials have already been
 configured in the ``credentials`` section of the config, like this:

 .. code-block:: yaml